UoW-ATM/Mercury/README.rst

     ./mercury_quick_install_dev.sh

-This might or might not work depending on your specific environment, in particular your virtual environment setting.
+This might or might not work depending on your specific environment, particularly your virtual environment setting.
 If it fails, you can follow the steps below.

 Full install
 ^^^^^^^^^^^^